verus-lang/paper-sosp24-artifact/site/guide.md

 *Running this step will take roughly 1.5 hours.*

-The automation scripts to produce the statistics in Figure 6, 7 are in `milli`.
+The automation scripts to produce the statistics in Figures 6 and 7 are in the `milli` directory.
 The scripts make no changes to the system outside of the repository, other than spawning containers. `run.sh` will run all the necessary experiments.